rhysstever/Eona/Campaigns/Whispers In Opira/DM Notes - NOT FOR PLAYERS/Clues.md

 Details:
 - Slipped to [[Jason Stonewall]] in a crowded area

-## Riddle
-Status: To Be Created

-Riddle
-'Who to trust, who to fear,
-The pen is mightier than the spear.
-Scheming in the shadows, more than a bribe,
-For what to know, look to the scribe.'

-Details:
-- TODO: How the riddle is given
-- Hints at info hidden in the attendance list

 ## [[Order of Whispers]] Agent Clues
-### Polybius Cipher
-- Has a polybius cipher on person, used for  [[Clues#Two-Digit Numbers | Two-Digit Numbers]] clue

 ### Book of Secrets
 - Only those who answer correctly can read what’s inside or take 1d10 psychic damage
 	- TODO Riddle:

+## Unus Clues
+### Unus List Riddle
+Status: NOT Given

+Riddle
+`Who to trust, who to fear, the pen is mightier than the spear.
+Whispers in the darkness, more than a mist.
+Find the scribe, and use their list.`

+Details
+- After being resurrected, either [[Sontar Raloran]] or [[Xerthanos Sparklecloak]] hear these words echoed in their minds (depending on if they pledge to Yher or not)
+- Hints at info hidden in the attendance list

 ## Misc Clues
 ### Security Measures
-- Asking about who checked the meeting room before
+- [[Opira]] guards have a Opirian mage sweep the room before the representatives enter
+- Mage name: Folen Carro
+	- Tall human man; quieter personality, took work seriously; talked rarely with other guards; keeps to himself in his small tower (in the keep)
+- After explosion, no longer seen in library, in castle, etc
+	- Does not answer door to room
+- If room checked, will find a disheveled room
+	- Looks like it was ransacked: desk and chair overturned, books thrown off the shelves
+	- Someone was trying to hide information: burned notes and books in the fireplace
+	- High enough investigation check(s)
+		- Small drops of blood on window sill
+		- Piece of parchment intact in the fireplace: a unique Polybius key (used for [[Clues#Two-Digit Number Series| Two-Digit Number Series]])
+- Conclusion
-	- Folen Carro was the mage who checked the room
+	- Folen had been ambushed in his room
+		- Likely killed
-	- Folen has gone missing and [[Thallan Aera]] impersonated him --> gained access to the meeting room
+	- Someone ([[Thallan Aera]]) impersonated him to gain access to the meeting room, setting up the explosion

 #Campaign